What is the P-Value Formula?

 Example #4

 It is known that 60% of the people who enter apparel stores in a city purchase something.
-An apparel shop owner wanted to find if the number is higher for the apparel shop owned by him.
+An apparel shop owner wanted to find out if the number is higher for his apparel shop.
 He already had the results of a study conducted for his shop.
 128 out of 200 people who entered his shop purchased something.
-The shop owner denoted pas the proportion of people who entered his apparel shop and purchased something.
-The null hypothesis framed by him was p = 0.60, and the alternate hypothesis was p > 0.60.
-Find the p-value for the research at a significance level of 5%.
+The shop owner denoted the proportion of people who entered his apparel shop and purchased something.
+The null hypothesis he framed was p = 0.60, and the alternate hypothesis was p > 0.60.
+Find the P-Value for the research at a significance level of 5%.

 Solution: